 Massachusetts Program

-The Commonwealth has been awarded approximately $13.5 million from the U.S. Department of Energy (DOE) under the formula grant opportunity "Preventing Outages and Enhancing the Resilience of the Electric Grid," established by Section 40101(d) of the Infrastructure Investment and Jobs Act (IIJA), also know as the Bipartisan Infrastructure Law.
+The Commonwealth has been awarded approximately $13.5 million from the U.S. Department of Energy (DOE) under the formula grant opportunity "Preventing Outages and Enhancing the Resilience of the Electric Grid," established by Section 40101(d) of the Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law.

 In collaboration with the Massachusetts Department of Energy Resources (DOER), MassCEC developed a program that aims to: